New York Personal Injury Attorneys

 However, in some cases, an outside party causes the crash.
 Following are some instances in which someone else may assume liability for a bus crash:

 If you sustain an injury in an incident involving a NICE bus, the county as owner and the private operator may both be held liable.
-The best course of action after any bus accident is to speak with a personal injury attorney regarding your options.
+The best course of action after any bus accident is to speak with a personal injury attorney in New York City regarding your options.